15 Professional Email Subject Line Ideas

 You can use software to personalize multiple aspects of your email, not just the subject line, but never forget that this is what your email recipients see first (and what makes the difference between being opened and being deleted).

-• Almost 80% of millennials want their communication from businesses to come via email, and they expect it to be done well.
-This could be a massive proportion of your revenue either won or lost, depending on just how good that subject line is
+• Almost 80% of millennials want their communication with businesses to come via email and expect it to be done well.
+This could be a massive proportion of your revenue, either won or lost, depending on just how good that subject line is

 • Segmented emails receive up to 100% more click-throughs than non-segmented email campaigns.
-This need for personalization and tailoring of content starts with your email subject line
+This needs for personalization and tailoring of content starts with your email subject line.

 • Different words work for different audiences, so try out a selection.
 Did you know that using the word “donate” in an email subject line could reduce your open rate by around 50%, for example?
 It’s time to get creative (or use the thesaurus).
 Brackets in professional email subject lines also tend to work well, by the way.